venkatsgit/learning/rdpd/docs/microservices/Delivery Contention.md

 Consider a microservices architecture where teams independently develop and deploy services.
 Contention can arise if two teams modify their services in a way that affects the communication protocol between them.
 Coordinating the deployment of these changes without disrupting the entire system requires careful planning.

 In summary, delivery contention is a broader challenge in software development that can manifest in different architectural styles. **Effective collaboration, communication, and coordination practices are essential to mitigate contention, regardless of the chosen architecture.**

+**Establish a clear code ownership model:** For example, you could assign different teams to work on different parts of the codebase.
+This will help ensure that each team is responsible for their code and reduce the likelihood of conflicts.

+**Use version control:** For example, you could use Git to manage code changes.
+This will help track changes made by different teams and resolve conflicts more easily.
+You can also use tools like GitHub or Bitbucket to manage code repositories.

+**Implement continuous integration and delivery:** For example, you could use a tool like Jenkins to automate the process of building, testing, and deploying code changes.
+This can help reduce the time it takes to deliver software and minimize the risk of conflicts.

+**Break down the codebase into smaller modules:** For example, you could break down the codebase into smaller modules that are easier to manage.
+This can help reduce the likelihood of delivery contention because changes made by one team are less likely to affect other teams.

+**Establish clear coding standards:** For example, you could establish coding standards that all teams must follow when making changes to the codebase.
+This can help ensure that all teams are following the same guidelines and reduce the likelihood of conflicts caused by differences in coding styles.